Mount Carmel Shrine (Quezon City): Construction and opening

-The cornerstone of the Mount Carmel Parish was blessed on December 30, 1954.
-It took a decade for the church to be completed, with the inauguration taking place on July 16, 1964, the feast day of Our Lady of Mount Carmel, with Cardinal-Archbishop of Manila Rufino Santos leading the inauguration.
+The cornerstone of Mount Carmel Church was blessed on December 30, 1954.
+It was dedicated and consecration a decade later on July 16, 1964, the feast day of Our Lady of Mount Carmel, with Cardinal-Archbishop of Manila Rufino Santos officiating.

-The church later became a popular location for wedding scenes in the movies.
-It also became popular for actual weddings; this is attributed to the lower fees charged at the shrine compared to other churches, and the long aisle walk favoured by many brides.
+The church eventually became a popular location for filming wedding scenes, and later for actual weddings.
+This is attributed to the lower fees charged by the shrine compared to other churches, and the long aisle favoured by many brides.

 On February 17, 1975, the church was made a parish by Cardinal-Archbishop of Manila Jaime Sin.

 Contemporary

 From 2015 to 2016, the altar was renovated.
-Its interior has also been coated with paint for the first time since it was built in 1954.
+Its interior was also painted for the first time since it was built in 1954.
 On December 14, 2015, the parish was solemnly declared a national shrine.

 On February 20, 2017, the shrine was granted a special bond of spiritual affinity with the Papal Basilica of Saint Mary Major in Rome, along with plenary indulgences for pilgrims in perpetuity.
-On November 30, 2018, the Holy See approved the petition by the Diocese of Cubao to elevate the shrine to the rank of minor basilica; it was officially declared a such on March 25, 2019, the Solemnity of the Annunciation, making it the first church in the diocese to receive that status.
+On November 30, 2018, the Holy See approved the petition by the Diocese of Cubao to elevate the shrine to the rank of minor basilica; it was officially declared as such on March 25, 2019, the Solemnity of the Annunciation, making it the first basilica in the diocese.